 Intended Outcomes for the course

-- Recognize influences of changing political, social, economic, religious, sexual, historical, and cultural patterns in the creation and perpetuation of injustice.
+- Analyze influences of changing political, social, economic, religious, sexual, historical, and cultural patterns in the creation and perpetuation of injustice.

 Outcome Assessment Strategies